Visual Strategy

 Calm Imagery in a Noisy Digital World

-Calm imagery is not passive.
-It gives hierarchy to typography and allows users to process information without constant visual interruption.
+Restrained imagery is a strategic asset.
+It establishes a clear visual hierarchy for typography, allowing users to process complex information without constant sensory interruption.

 Mobile display with dark calm artwork